Juan Sebastián Elcano: Writings by Elcano

 Two letters addressed to King Charles V and a will are the only documents in Elcano's own handwriting known to have survived to the present day.
 In the interrogations at Seville before the expedition and at Valladolid after its completion, the answers given by Elcano were also recorded in writing and have also survived.
 Elcano's voice can be heard in them.

-While Magellan was alive Elcano wrote nothing because he feared his wrath, he addressed this point in the Valladolid interrogations.
+While Magellan was alive Elcano wrote nothing, because he feared Magellan's wrath; he addressed this point in the Valladolid interrogations.
 After Magellan's death, however, following Elcano's appointment as captain, he began to write down (as he himself said in the Valladolid investigation) what had happened and what he had seen.
 This chronicle of the first world circumnavigation, written by his own hand, has been lost.
 Along with Elcano's account, the other important written chronicles of the voyage, including Magellan's or Pigaffeta's originals, are also lost.
-In the case of Magellan and Elcano a hypothesis has been proposed that both their writings could be translated in the Latin chronicle of the royal secretary Maximilianus Transilvanus ,and that the main passages of the chronicle written by Elcano have survived in the contemporary chronicles rewritten by Maximiliano Transilvano and Gonzalo Fernández de Oviedo.
+In the case of Magellan and Elcano a hypothesis has been proposed that both their writings could be translated in the Latin chronicle of the royal secretary Maximilianus Transylvanus, and that the main passages of the chronicle written by Elcano have survived in the contemporary chronicles rewritten by Maximilianus Transylvanus and Gonzalo Fernández de Oviedo.

 First Letter to Charles V

 The first letter was written in Sanlúcar de Barrameda to let the king know that he has returned from his circumnavigation.
 The text is precise and correct, as merchants, unlike diplomats, usually write.
 He promises the king documents, letters of submission from the monarchs of the remote island and samples of spices to account for the success of the voyage.
 He also brings with him five parrots, which were appreciated at the Court.
-He explains in 10 lines what happened up to the death of Magellan and, subsequently, what happened in his charge in the other 40-45.
+He explains in 10 lines what happened up to the death of Magellan and, subsequently, what happened in his charge in the other 40–45.
 It is at that point that he asks the king to make an effort to free the 13 who have been detained in Cape Verde.
 He asks for a financial reward from Charles V, but mentions that the feat was accomplished by collective decision.